Dark Warehouses to grab the spotlight

 The hard hats have got company!

-Humans may be disappearing from warehouses, but that doesn’t mean their welfare isn’t paramount, and 2024 will accordingly see an increase in the safety of their working environment – particularly as more warehouses sprout up in countries where safety protocols are not as robust.
+Humans may be disappearing from warehouses, but that doesn’t mean their welfare isn’t paramount, and we will accordingly see an increase in the safety of their working environment – particularly as more warehouses sprout up in countries where safety protocols are not as robust.

 Improved safety standards, equipment and training will seek to further mitigate the risk of accidents and stock damage.